Vanessa-Ongodi/Certification-Projects/Hamoye/README.md

 * Data Storytelling

-I chose the Data storytelling track which and the curriculum is divided into five stages:
+I chose the Data storytelling track and the curriculum is divided into five stages:

 * Stage A: Introduction to Python for Machine Learning